Asymptotic Dynamics of Open Quantum Systems and Modular Theory: Abstract

-and its extension to $\mathcal H_0$ by linearity.
+and its extension to $\mathcal H_0$ follows by linearity.
 It is easy to see that this is indeed unitary on $\mathcal H_0$, and it can be extended on the whole $\mathcal H$ as $\mathbb I_0\oplus U$.
-Moreover, it satisfies the condition~\eqref{eq:unitaryofperiphericalchannel}.
-As a result, a quantum channel has unitary peripheral dynamics if and only if condition~\eqref{eq:necandsuffconditionunitary} holds.
+Moreover, it satisfies the condition stated in Theorem \ref{ch_unit_as_dyn}. \end{proof}